Birmingham-AI/.github/profile/README.md

-# Bhirmgham AI: Where AI minds meet in the Magic City ‍♀️
+# Birmingham AI: Where AI minds meet in the Magic City ‍♀️

 Hey there, AI enthusiasts! 👋